House of Orange-Nassau

 - Royal pomp and ceremony

 Each week on Wednesday H.M.
-Queen Beatrix receives in audience the heads of foreign diplomatic missions to the Netherlands, when they come to present their letters of credence at Noordeinde Palace.
+King Willem-Alexander receives in audience the heads of foreign diplomatic missions to the Netherlands, when they come to present their letters of credence at Noordeinde Palace.

 The King's eldest daughter, Catharina-Amalia (2003) is the crown princess and has now the title of Princess of Orange.